John Miles (racing driver)

-The Hon.
 John Jeremy Miles (14 June 1943 – 8 April 2018) was a British racing driver from England.
 He participated in 15 Formula One World Championship Grands Prix, making his debut on 6 July 1969, in the Lotus 63 4-wheel drive F1 car for which he was the official Team Lotus test driver.
 He scored a total of 2 championship points with a fifth place in the 1970 South African Grand Prix.